 There is another form of discrimination which though subtle is nonetheless real.
 Under it a systematic attempt will be made to lower the dignity and status of a meritorious Untouchable.
 A Hindu leader would be described merely as a great Indian leader.
 No one would describe him as the leader of Kashmiri Brahmin even though he be one.
 If a leader who happens to be an Untouchable is to be referred to he will be described as so and so, the leader of the Untouchables.
 A Hindu doctor would be described as a great Indian doctor.
 No one would describe him as a Iyengar even though he be one.
 If a doctor happens to be an Untouchable doctor, he would be referred to as so and so, the Untouchable doctor.
 A Hindu singer would be described as a great Indian singer.
-If the same person happens to be an Untouchable he would be described as an Untouchable singer.
-A Hindu wrestler would be described as a great Indian Gymnast.
-If he happens to be an Untouchable he would be described as an Untouchable singer.
+If the same person happens to be an Untouchable he would be described as a great Indian Gymnast.
+If he happens to be an Untouchable he would be described as a great Indian Gymnast.
+If he happens to be an Untouchable he would be described as an Untouchable gymnast.